This is how we are kicking cancer in the nuts

 Awareness of bowel cancer in the community is very low at only 63%.
 Many people don’t understand how easy it is to protect themselves from bowel cancer.
 Bowel cancer starts as polyps – these develop in the colon and take 5-15 years to become cancer.
 These polyps can bleed and an FOBT kit tests for traces of blood in the stool.

-The Gut Foundation and the UNSW Regional Medical school, are running a project to forecast how many lives will be saved, when GPs are encouraging regular testing.
+The Gut Foundation and the UNSW Regional Medical school, ran a project to forecast how many lives will be saved when GPs include bowel cancer screening as regular testing.

 OUTRUN CANCER is born and we organise the first Corporate Treadmill Marathon as the lead-up event to Luca’s Italian marathons, involving Luca’s work colleagues.
 The event raises $28K and we complete the year just short of $50K.

 We repeat the Corporate Treadmill Marathon experiment.
 We send one email out and the 10 treadmills available get booked in 2 days.
 We raise $35K for Cancer Council and decide to take things to the next level.